Here are some Grant Writing Tips!

 Ask for help early!

 Grant applications are generally available more than two months before the due date.
-If you need to ask questions or request help in some way, you are far more likely to be helped when the due date is a couple weeks from now, instead of 6 hours from now.
+If you need to ask questions or request help in some way, you are far more likely to be helped when the due date is a couple of weeks from now, instead of a couple of hours from now.

 Find a proofreader!